 Market capitalization is the combined worth of all the stocks of different companies within the stock exchange.

-The market capitalization of a company is arrived at by the product of the price of its stock and number of shares issued by the company.
+The market capitalization of a company is arrived at by the product of the price of its stock and the number of shares issued by the company.

 This figure is multiplied by the free-float factor to determine the free-float market capitalization.
-The free float factor is derived from the information each company submits regarding the free floating shares.
+The free float factor is derived from the information each company submits regarding the free-floating shares.
 Every company has to give the information on a quarterly basis in a format given by BSE.

 The free float market capitalization of all companies is summed up.

 The free float market capitalisation is then divided by an index divisor to get the Sensex value.
 This divisor adjusts for changes in stocks and other corporate actions.
 The divisor is the value of the Sensex Index in the base year.